Smalleyed ray: Human usage

 The smalleyed ray is locally important as a quarry species of targeted skate fisheries.
 It is caught using otter trawl or set-nets but it is also taken as bycatch by demersal trawler and set-net fisheries targeting other species, in wither case the smaller specimens are normally discarded.
 It is thought that overexploitation of larger skates, which are known to prey on the smalleyed ray, may have benefitted the populations of this species.

 Conservation

 The IUCN classify the smalleyed ray as Near Threatened because it has a restricted range with a patchy distribution with locally abundant populations which could be vulnerable to over-fishing, habitat destruction and other human-induced forms of disturbance.
 Although it has been assessed as Near Threatened due to suspected declines which are nearly 30% because of high levels of exploitation, the IUCN has stated that the smalleyed ray is close to meeting the criteria to change this status to Vulnerable.

 Naming

 Raja microocellata was first formally described by the English soldier and naturalist George Montagu (1753–1815) in a paper published posthumously in 1818, the type locality was given as the south coast of Devonshire.
-The specific name microocellatus means "small-eyed" and refers to the small eyes possessed by this species.
+The specific name microocellata means "small-eyed" and refers to the small eyes possessed by this species.